Updated: May 23

 It consists of a flat oval sweet bread topped with candied dried fruits and almonds.

-Some versions also contain stripes of a creamy custard.
+Some versions also contain stripes of creamy custard.